-Since consent was issued by the BVSC over three decades ago, Stage 13 has sat in abeyance without the developer seeking the issuing of a Subdivision Works Certificate or Subdivision Construction Certificate pursuant to the Environmental Planning and Assessment Act 1979 (NSW) ("the EPA") until the last twelve months.
-In August 2022, the BVSC decided to issue a partial Subdivision Works certificate which will permit the consent holder to raze vegetation including absolute destruction of one of only two locations of the endemic and critically listed Merimbula Star-Hair.
-This is in addition to the obliteration of the habitat which plays host to a raft of species of flora and fauna listed as endangered, threatened or critical by both the New South Wales and Commonwealth governments.
+Since consent was issued by the BVSC over three decades ago, Stage 13 has sat in abeyance without the developer seeking the issuing of a Subdivision Works Certificate or Subdivision Construction Certificate pursuant to the Environmental Planning and Assessment Act 1979 (NSW) ("the EPA") until the last 18 months.

+In August 2022, without any further consideration of the environment or biodiversity on this site, the BVSC issued a partial Subdivision Works certificate which will permit the consent holder to raze vegetation including the absolute destruction of one of only two locations of the endemic and critically listed Merimbula Star-Hair.
+This is in addition to the obliteration of the habitat which plays host to a raft of species of flora and fauna listed as endangered, threatened or critical by both the New South Wales and Commonwealth governments, as set out below.

-Of significant concern is that following submissions being made the BVSC by CRUNCH, the BVSC's stated position is that it does not need to consider or comply with the dictates of the modern planning instruments or the requirements of the Biodiversity Act 2016 (NSW) because, on its construction of the law, the development consent issued three decades earlier did not require it to do so.
+Of significant concern is that following submissions being made to the BVSC by CRUNCH, the BVSC's stated position is that it does not need to consider or comply with the requirements of any modern planning legislation or instruments, nor any of the requirements of the Biodiversity Act 2016 (NSW) because, on its understanding of the law, the development consent issued three decades earlier does not require it to do so.

 Such a position is plainly wrong at law given the decision of the Land and Environment Court of New South Wales in Palm Beach Protection Group Incorporated v Northern Beaches Council [2020] NSWLEC 156.
-Yet, despite the clear legal position, the community is left to try and resource and defend this critical environmental resource in the face of the hapless deliberations of the local government decision-maker.
+Yet, despite the legal position, the community is left to try and resource and defend this critical environmental resource in the face of the hapless determinations of the BVSC as the designated local government decision-maker under the EPA.

-What should be of significant concern to this Enquiry and which warrants careful examination as a case study, is that there can be no doubt that if the proposed Mirador Stages 8, 9 and 13 (the final stages in the 1989 development consent which are still not yet commenced) were to be evaluated and assessed under current legislative and planning instruments, they simply could not be consented due to extent to the destruction of endangered, threatened and critically listed flora and fauna species on the site.
+What should be of significant concern to this Inquiry, and which CRUNCH submits warrants careful examination as a case study, is that there can be no doubt that if the proposed Mirador Stages 8, 9 and 13 (the final stages in the 1989 development consent which are still not yet commenced) were to be evaluated and assessed under current legislative and planning instruments, they simply could not be consented to by the BVSC due to extent to the destruction of endangered, threatened and critically listed flora and fauna species on the site.